 If you have any questions, feel free to email the course instructor or login to Quercus for office hours.
+All course materials, aside from the required text, will be posted on Quercus.
 Please check your utoronto.ca email and Quercus before each class for updates.